Deaf theology: 18th-19th century

 There were numerous factors leading to the creation of Deaf theology.
 One of the factors was that Deaf educators Charles-Michel de l'Épée, Thomas Hopkins Gallaudet, and Thomas Gallaudet (priest) were all interested in theology.
 L'Épée started teaching Deaf people to provide them with the sacraments.
 The first Deaf church in the United States was founded in 1852.

 In 1881 the Episcopal Church established the Conference of Church Workers Among the Deaf.
 This organization was intended for members of clergy.
 Later the group reorganized in 1961 to shift the focus more to ordinary Deaf churchgoers.

 By 1883, Henry Winter Syle was ordained as a priest in the Episcopal Church in the United States.
 He was the first Deaf man to become a clergyman in the United States.
 Syle was heavily influenced by Thomas Gallaudet (priest).
 In England, in 1885, Richard Aslatt Pearce became the first Deaf clergyman in the Church of England.
 Notably, Pearce started gathering Deaf adults together for worship on Sundays.
 Syle began gathering Deaf adults together by establishing a congregation in 1888.

 Additionally, in 1885 the Calvary Baptist Church of the Deaf (then known as the Calvary Baptist Church Mission for the Deaf) was established in Washington, DC.
 It was the second mission for the Deaf in Washington.
 The church was also the first baptist mission specifically centered on the Deaf in America.
 The mission used hearing interpreters to display the sermons.
-The church itself had connections to Gallaudet University as Amos Kendall donated money for the construction of the original church building in 1862 and additionally donated more money after a fire destroyed the original building in 1864.
+Amos Kendall donated money for the construction of the original church building in 1862 and additionally donated more money after a fire destroyed the original building in 1864.

 In 1896, the Christ Church of the Deaf, a Methodist church located in Baltimore was granted a charter.
 Rev. Daniel Moylan who was himself Deaf, was inspired to start the mission after being rejected from Catholic and Episcopal spaces due to his deafness.